imagej/imagej.github.io/_pages/news/2009-10-14_-_Fiji_Plzen_is_out.md

 -   Fiji is built with Java5 every night to ensure that it continues to work on 32-bit MacOSX prior to 10.6.
 -   the Macro Interpreter outputs the help correctly again (thanks Gabriel)
 -   added two lookup tables, "thermal" and "glasbey" (thanks to Michael Doube and Gabriel)
--   the {% include bc content='Help | Report a Bug'%} plugin is much more user-friendly now (thanks Mark)
+-   the {% include bc path='Help | Report a Bug'%} plugin is much more user-friendly now (thanks Mark)
 -   updated View5D, fixed interaction with Bio-Formats (thanks to Simon Kidd)
 -   when JAVA\_HOME is set to a bogus location Fiji ignores it now (thanks Albert)
 -   avoid mistaking .jar files inside .rsrc/ directories for real .jar files, working around a MacOSX quirk (thanks to Maté Biro)